FAW Group

-China FAW Group Corp., Ltd. (First Automotive Works) is a Chinese state-owned automobile manufacturer headquartered in Changchun, Jilin.
+China FAW Group Corp., Ltd. (First Automotive Works) is a Chinese central state-owned automobile manufacturer headquartered in Changchun, Jilin.
 Founded on 15 July 1953, it is currently the second largest of the "Big Four" state-owned car manufacturers of China, together with SAIC Motor, Dongfeng Motor Corporation and Changan Automobile.

-The company produces and sells vehicles under its own branding, such as Hongqi, Bestune (Benteng) as well as under foreign-branded joint ventures such as FAW-Toyota and FAW-Volkswagen (Volkswagen, Audi, Jetta).
+The company produces and sells vehicles under its own branding, such as Hongqi, Bestune (Benteng) and under foreign-branded joint ventures such as FAW-Toyota and FAW-Volkswagen (Volkswagen, Audi, Jetta).

 Its principal products are automobiles, buses, light, medium and heavy-duty trucks, and auto parts.
 FAW became China's first automobile manufacturer when it unveiled the nation's first domestically produced passenger car, the Hongqi, in 1958.

-As a state-owned enterprise of China, FAW Group is controlled and managed by SASAC, which under Chinese law performs the functions of an investor.
+As a state-owned enterprise of China, FAW Group is controlled and managed by State-owned Assets Supervision and Administration Commission of the State Council (SASAC), which under Chinese law performs the functions of an investor.

-The company has three publicly traded subsidiaries: FAW Jiefang Group Co., Ltd., Changchun FAWAY Automobile Components Co., Ltd. and Qiming INFORMATION TECHNOLOGY Co., Ltd..
+The company has three publicly traded subsidiaries: FAW Jiefang Group Co., Ltd., Changchun FAWAY Automobile Components Co., Ltd. and Qiming Information Technology Co., Ltd..